 THE 332 Scene Design I (A).
-Prerequisite: THE 239.
 Requires students to translate a visual metaphor into a design for the stage, use the basic elements of design and the principles of composition and communicate that design to others via the graphic process.
 Analyzes design and explores our age in the history of theatrical design, both Western and Non-Western.
 3 Cr.

 THE 333 Scene Design II (B).
 Prerequisite: THE 332.
 Explores historical and conceptual styles of scenic design, advanced model and rendering techniques and advanced portfolio development.
 3 Cr.

 THE 334 Scene Painting (B).
 Provides an introduction to the principles of large scale painting including application techniques suitable for representation of a variety of surface types, color mixing theory, enlargement from renderings and hard/soft cover techniques.
 3 Cr.

 THE 335 Voice-Over Perfoming (B).
 Provides an introduction to the voice over field.
 The primary focus is on developing and practicing the skills necessary for voice-over performance.
 3 Cr.
 Spring.

 THE 336 Stage Lighting II (B).
 Prerequisite: THE 235.
 Provides an advance study of lighting design and practice.
 Includes draft lighting plots and related paperwork.
 Students will work with computer control systems, AutoCAD and other computer applications in current use in stage lighting.
 May provide practical design assignments.
 3 Cr.